Sign Petition

 The Better Fit

-This project centers a positive alternative: a restorative landscape that supports wellness, beautification, recreation, tourism, education, arts, opportunity, and long-term civic pride.
+This is not just about opposing one use.
+It is about naming a better one: a restorative landscape that supports wellness, recreation, tourism, education, arts, public access, and long-term pride.

-A visible field of renewal that turns a hard industrial legacy into a place people want to see, walk, photograph, and care for.
+Turn a hard industrial legacy into a visible field of renewal people can see, walk, photograph, and care for.

 Wellness

-A calm public landscape connected to movement, retreat, fresh air, education, and the healing identity of the Blue Ridge region.
+Create a calm public landscape tied to movement, retreat, fresh air, mountain identity, and community health.

 Recreation